 IDEALAB provides the technical and human infrastructure to study questions on brain and language relationships in an encompassing way.
 Areas of specialization include:

-• Psycho- and neurolinguistic studies of subjects with developmental and acquired impairments of spoken and written language (aphasia, dyslexia, dysgraphia) and
+- Language processing in adults with acquired impairments of spoken and written language (aphasia, dyslexia, dysgraphia);

 Throughout the program, the young researchers become familiar with a range of experimental techniques widely used — including:

 - Reaction time,